 - Establishment of accurate, customized preventive maintenance program

-In the deployment workflow the first level alert is generated by applying the prelearned PMML models.
+In the deployed Guided Analytics application, the first level alert is generated by applying the prelearned PMML models.
 In a second step those first level alerts are combined and analyzed to report the second level alert.
 In the case of first level alert the REST service then enables the action - an email to be sent or even a siren to start.
 If a critical anomaly is detected in form of a second level alert, even a system shutdown can be invoked.